QuantConnect/IBAutomater/README.md

 # QuantConnect / IBAutomater

 IBAutomater is an automation tool for IB-Gateway 974 and above.
 It supports starting, stopping and automated logins for IB Gateway.
+This package is best used in conjunction with LEAN.
+LEAN handles the automatic login and portfolio construction once you start the Gateway.

 The built package is hosted on NuGet and can be installed to your packet manager by: `Install-Package QuantConnect.IBAutomater`.